-Mice are small in size but create huge problems for homeowners.
+Mice are small in size but create enormous problems for homeowners.
 Mouse control is essential to preventing damage to your home, belongings, and health.
 These destructive rodents squeeze through tiny openings, invading homes and wreaking havoc.
 They compromise your food, chew through walls and wiring, and leave feces throughout your home.
 Therefore, it is necessary that you take quick action to stop them.

-General Mouse Information
+General Mice Information

 House Mice Appearance